jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

     (i) section 37AC:
     (ii) section 37AH:
     (iii) section 37AI.
-(5) The Court must, on the application of the issuer, order that the proceedings to require the repayment of subscriptions or interest under section 37(5) or (6) be stayed until after the determination of the application, or applications, for a relief order unless the application, or applications, for a relief order—
+(5) The court must, on the application of the issuer, order that the proceedings to require the repayment of subscriptions or interest under section 37(5) or (6) be stayed until after the determination of the application, or applications, for a relief order unless the application, or applications, for a relief order—
   (a) is, or are, frivolous or vexatious; or
-  (b) is, or are, an abuse of the process of the Court.
+  (b) is, or are, an abuse of the process of the court.
 (6) Nothing in this section applies to an appeal against a final judgment given or made before this section comes into force.

 ### 37A Voidable irregular allotments